thoriso-watson/SnakeProject/labs/3-sonar/README.md

      You should look in `libpi/cs140e-src/timer.c` to see how to handle the case that time wraps around.

+NOTE:
+  - You will need to handle potential overflow in unsigned arithmetic.
+    If you look at `libpi/staff-src/timer.c:delay_usec`  you can see and exmaple of how to do this.

 Some additional hints, you'll need to:

  0. Determine if any pin need to be set as `pulldown`.
 If you don't